FIRST-Tech-Challenge/ftcdocs/docs/source/index.rst

 .. note::

    This project is under active development.
+It can never be used at all for rules.
+Anything contained is for information only, the game rules supercede all documentation here.

 .. toctree::
    :hidden: